 Some nights it’s not in the cards.
 Traffic’s slow.
-Sales are down.
+Restaurant sales are down.
 What’s a bartender to do?
 Upsell.
+Or, learn how to upsell.

 When bartenders are getting slammed, they’re probably not thinking about upselling.
-Sure they teach it in bartending school, but it’s a bit of a lost art.
+Sure they teach how to upsell in bartending school-like the New York Bartending School-but it’s a bit of a lost art.
 And it's a clutch skill.
 A grasp of upselling techniques, whether for cocktails, wine, or beer, will help any bartender turn a slow shift around.
+It can greatly include the profit you make in a night so your mastery of the standard pour is crucial.
+You can also use drink menu engineering to make the more profitable items with great types of rum stand out.
+Heck, even a great liquor bottle display can help out.

 If you want to know how to upsell as a bartender, you’re in the right place.
-Here are some tried-and-true tips that will turn any slow night into a bankable one.
+Here are some tried-and-true tips that will turn any slow night into a bankable one and add some nice tips on top of your bartender salary.

 How to Upsell as a Bartender